-Not only is this good manners, but it’s good business.
-A “thank you” ensures that the sellers know how much you value their time and the opportunity to speak with them, and it also provides an easy point of follow-up contact.
+Not only is this good manners, it’s good business.
+A thank you ensures that the sellers know how much you value their time, but it also provides an easy point of follow-up contact.

-This is especially valuable if you have prospects who have yet to make up their mind about who they’re listing a property with, since the “thank you” can also be easily extended to “Thank you, and, are you sure there’s nothing else I can help with?”
+This is especially valuable if you have prospects who have yet to make up their minds about who they’re listing a property with, since the “thank you” can also be easily extended to include a “Are you sure there’s nothing else with which I can help?”

-What’s the best way to say thank you?
-You could go with something non-confrontational like a postcard or a letter, but that sort of indirect communication doesn’t give you much of a chance to keep the conversation going.
-A text message is a great way to break the ice, a phone call is even better.
+You could go with something indirect like a postcard or letter, but that doesn’t give you much of a chance to keep the conversation going.
+A text message is a great way to break the ice, and a phone call is even better.

 Get Them on an Email Drip

-After a “thank you,” the next thing you should do with any of the homeowners you’ve pitched but didn’t close is get them on an email drip.
-Email marketing has continued to show itself as one of the most cost-effective and efficient ways to reach your sphere, and regardless of how your listing presentation turned out, you should have a drip campaign ready to go for the sellers you’ve just pitched.
+After a thank you, the next thing you should do with any of the homeowners you’ve pitched is get them on an email drip.
+Email marketing has continued to show itself as one of the most cost-effective and efficient ways to reach your sphere.
+Regardless of how your listing presentation went, you should have a drip campaign ready to go for the sellers.

-If you got the listing, get them started on the “new listing” drip.
-Populate this email sequence with messages to help prepare your seller things like listing photography, showings, how to negotiate with and hire a moving company, etc.
+Did you score the listing?
+Get your sellers started on a “new listing” drip.
+Populate this email sequence with messages to prepare your seller: listing photography checklists, showing tips, how to negotiate with and hire a moving company, etc.

-If your email drip game isn’t where it should be, consider using an affordable CRM like LionDesk to organize your contacts and craft messages that will hit your sphere of influence at just the right time.
-If you have to type and hit send every time you write an email, you can only grow by as many hours there are in the day.
-Up your efficiency by getting your emails scheduled using a platform like LionDesk.
+If your email drip game isn’t where it should be, consider using a customer relationship manager (CRM) like Elevate to organize your contacts and craft messages that will hit your sphere of influence at just the right time.

 Bringing It All Together